solana-developers/solana-cookbook/README.md

 Currently we have "topics" under `/docs` and the code for those topics lives under `/code/<topic>`.

-### Recipes
+### References

-Recipes are an overarching topic with a list of references of how to do things under that topic.
+References are an overarching topic with a list of references of how to do things under that topic.
 The general structure is the following:

 ```